 Eddie Landsberg, MA, Ed.M, B.Mus

-An internationally respected music theorist and performer, I was born and raised in Philadelphia and began classical piano training at the age of 5, starting Jazz Studies at Philadelphia's famous Settlement Music School in my teens.
-Switching to Hammond Organ in my mid 20's, I received my first organ lesson from the legendary Shirley Scott then studied Jazz composition and performance with Blue Note Recording artist Big John Patton.
-I also received guidance from Austin Mitchell (a favorite accompanist of Ella Fitzgerald) and began performing alongside Byard Lancaster and other "old school" Philly and East Coast Jazz and R&B legends.
-After recording several CDs which received national air play ( NPR, WBGO and hundreds of radio stations across in the U.S), I became one of the original factory demonstrators for the original Nord Electro, touring Europe to promote their product.
-Shortly after, I moved to Japan where I spent almost 20 years teaching, leading bandstands and running my own venue which was featured on NHK and in magazines throughout the country.
-While there, I also did vocal and performance coaching for Victor Records, and was involved in promotions for Yamaha Motorcycles and Mori Building (celebrating the opening of the famous Roppongi Hills Complex.
+An internationally respected music theorist and performer, Eddie was born and raised in Philadelphia and began classical piano training at the age of 5, starting Jazz Studies at Philadelphia's famous Settlement Music School in his teens.
+Switching to Hammond Organ in his mid 20's, he received his first organ lesson from the legendary Shirley Scott then studied Jazz composition and performance with Blue Note Recording artist Big John Patton.
+He also received guidance from Austin Mitchell (a favorite accompanist of Ella Fitzgerald) and began performing alongside Byard Lancaster and other "old school" Philly and East Coast Jazz and R&B legends.
+After recording several CDs which received national air play ( NPR, WBGO and hundreds of radio stations across in the U.S), Eddie became one of the original factory demonstrators for the original Nord Electro, touring Europe to promote their product.
+Shortly after, he moved to Japan where he spent almost 20 years teaching, leading bandstands and running his own venue which was featured on NHK and in magazines throughout the country.
+While there, he also did vocal and performance coaching for Victor Records, and was involved in promotions for Yamaha Motorcycles and the Mori Building (celebrating the opening of the famous Roppongi Hills Complex.)

-I currently reside in Marlton, NJ with my wife and dogs and am the creator of the "7 Secrets of Jazz and Soul" Jazz improv series.
+Eddie currently resides in Astoria, Queens and is creator of the "7 Secrets of Jazz and Soul" Jazz improv series.